-- These physical symptoms (in addition to the mental and emotional struggles) can make it hard to do much of anything—but it’s important you find the motivation and energy to take care of yourself the best you can.
+- These physical symptoms (in addition to the mental and emotional struggles) can make day-to-day activities difficult—but self-care is still important and can supplement depression counseling.

-- A few tips for doing so include prioritizing your sleep, employing practices for stress relief, and maintaining a healthy diet.
+- A few tips for engaging in self-care include prioritizing your sleep, reducing stress through meditation or journaling, and maintaining a healthy diet.

-While depression is classified as a mental illness, but, as we touched on above, those with the condition often suffer physically as well.
+Depression is a mental illness, but, as we touched on above, those with the condition suffer physically as well.
 “Usually, we don’t tend to think of depression as a disorder which causes physical pain, but there is no denying that some people who suffer from depression are feeling pain and discomfort on a physical level,” Caleb Backe, health and wellness expert, explains.
 “Sometimes, a person (or physician, for that matter) will misinterpret physical symptoms as being standalone and not attribute them to a mental condition.”

-When we’re exhausted, uncomfortable, or in pure physical pain, we don’t want to do anything.
+When we’re exhausted, uncomfortable, or in serious physical (and mental) pain, we don’t want to do anything.
 We don’t want to get out of bed, we don’t want to leave the house, we don’t want to be bothered.
 That said, a major key to overcoming or managing your depression is engaging in self-care and expending a little energy to stay on top of your health.
 In fact, self-care can serve as a major supplement to depression counseling or therapy.
 Here are a few tips for engaging in self-care when you feel depressed: